 GIAD reported the findings of the above audits to the Audit Committee for their deliberation where the reports included recommendations and mitigation action plans established by Management to mitigate the issues of concerns.
-In addition, GIAD:
+In addition, GIAD carried out the following:

-- facilitated Risk Management Committee meetings and Risk Management Unit meetings for the various business units without compromising its independence. - reviewed the Statement on Risk Management and Internal Control for the Company's 2019 Annual Report.
+- facilitated Risk Management Committee meetings and Risk Management Unit meetings for the various business units without compromising its independence. - reviewed the Statement on Risk Management and Internal Control for the Company's 2020 Annual Report.

-For the financial year ended 31 December 2019, the total cost incurred for internal audit services was approximately RM237,000.
+The total cost incurred by GIAD for the financial year ended 31 December 2020 was approximately RM237,000.